 Dr Mohammad Amir Anwar

-Dr. Mohammad Amir Anwar is a Post-Doctoral Researcher at the Oxford Internet Institute where he also teaches the course on Economic Development in Digital Capitalism.
+Dr. Mohammad Amir Anwar was a Post-Doctoral Researcher at the Oxford Internet Institute where he also taught the course on Economic Development in Digital Capitalism.
 Mohammad is also a Fellow of the World Economic Forum’s Global Future Council on Digital Economy and Society, and a Research Associate at the School of Tourism and Hospitality, University of Johannesburg.
 He holds a Ph.D in Geography from Trinity College Dublin.
 He has extensive experience of conducting research both in India and Africa.

-At the OII, Mohammad is part of the ERC-funded project Geonet: investigating the changing connectivities and potentials of Sub-Saharan Africa’s knowledge economy.
+At the OII, Mohammad was part of the ERC-funded project Geonet: investigating the changing connectivities and potentials of Sub-Saharan Africa’s knowledge economy.
 The project examines the geographies, drivers, and effects of Sub-Saharan Africa’s emerging information economies at a time of changing connectivity and Internet access across the region.
 He is the leading the research on digital outsourcing and gig economy in Africa.
-To this end, he has conducted a year-long fieldwork in South Africa, Kenya, Nigeria, Ghana, and Uganda, conducting in-depth interviews with remote gig workers, call centre agents, business owners, self-employed digital entrepreneurs, social enterprises, private sector associations, government officials, and industry experts.
+To this end, he conducted a year-long fieldwork in South Africa, Kenya, Nigeria, Ghana, and Uganda, conducting in-depth interviews with remote gig workers, call centre agents, business owners, self-employed digital entrepreneurs, social enterprises, private sector associations, government officials, and industry experts.

 Mohammad’s work has appeared in well-regarded peer-reviewed journals, such as African Geographical Review, Singapore Journal of Tropical Geography, First Monday, and, Urban Forum.
 Peer-reviewed book chapters have been published by Sage and Cambridge University Press.
 He regularly contributes to public debate through blogs, articles for online news sources, and radio interviews.
 His articles have appeared in New Statesman and The Conversation.